 The tense of the verb “encourage” indicates that we only need encouragement at times.
-Suffering in God’s design is occasional (I Pet.
+Suffering in God’s design is occasional (1 Pet.
 1:6).
 God does not expect us to suffer endlessly.

-The Greek grammatical mood of “encouraged” indicates that the choice is potential depending on whether we want to use God’s resources or not.
+The Greek grammatical mood of “encouraged” indicates that the choice is potential, depending on whether we want to use God’s resources or not.
 They are available but whether we use them or not is entirely up to us.
 God will not force them upon us.
-We use them on our own free will.
+We use them of our own free will.

 God does not want us to live the Christian life by operation bootstraps; he wants us to draw upon the Word of God to use his resources for life.

-It is God’s will for us to appropriate divine resources but he will not overrule or override our volition.
-God wants us to relate to him on the basis of our choice.
+God’s will for us to appropriate divine resources, but he will not overrule or override our volition.
+God wants us to relate to him based on our choice.
 This is the basis of fellowship with him.
 Peace under duress is only potential.
 It depends on our utilization of God’s resources.
-The resources are available but they must couple to our choice.
+The resources are available, but they must couple to our choice.
 Therefore, the way we prepare for the Christian life is to learn the principles of God’s Word and apply them to our situation.
 We must be ready to apply these principles and promises at a moment’s notice.